wicaodian/android-card-slider/README.md

 credit to [original author](https://github.com/Ramotion/cardslider-android)

 I just updated the library since they were not updating it anymore.
-Converted their library to Kotlin Thanks to [armancodv](https://github.com/armancodv) for his pullrequest
+Converted their library to Kotlin Thanks to [armancodv](https://github.com/armancodv) for his pull-request

 I just fixed the old gradle build issues and make it working with the latest gradle and kotlin version. together we can keep it improving